 Following 118 previews, “Morey” is set to open at the Goldman Theatre on Tuesday, September 9.
 The story of comedian Morey Amsterdam features Steve Lipson (from the sitcom Grooming the Poodles) in the title role.
 Acrobatic virtuoso Lani Frits plays his mother, Jennie.

 The librettist, Pam Winters is a hot property right now.
-Her book for Seat of His Pants was nominated for a Clappy in 2018, and she co-wrote the Monica Rooney vehicle Girl in the Middle with Leona Fuller in 2021.
-(The latter ran for only 14 performances, when Rooney suddenly refused to sing a re-worked Act 1 finale, Stay Away From Stanley, which the show didn’t ma
+Her book for Seat of His Pants was nominated for a Clappy in 2018, and she co-wrote the Monica Rooney vehicle Girl in the Middle with Leona Fuller in 2020.
+(The latter ran for for 987 performances, even after Rooney suddenly refused to sing the Act 1 finale, Stay Away From Stanley, and was replaced by Sheila Feller)

 Most involved with Morey are wildly enthused about the project – particularly citing the act two eleven o’clock number: That’s Why They Call it a Cello!